Victoria handyDART and your community

 handyDART is an accessible, door-to-door shared transit service for people with permanent or temporary disabilities that prevent them from using fixed-route transit without assistance from another person.
 The new location will enable BC Transit to respond to the growing needs for handyDART services in Greater Victoria, as well as expand the conventional transit service.

-The Ministry of Transportation and Infrastructure recently provided the eight-acre property at 2401 Burnside Road to BC Transit for a new handyDART centre.
+The BC Transportation Financing Authority provided the eight-acre property at 2401 Burnside Road to BC Transit for a new handyDART centre.
 The centre will occupy a portion of the property with opportunities for the unused portion of the property to be enhanced through sidewalks, landscaping, and environmental restoration.
-The facility is planned to open in 2023.
+Jointly funded by the Victoria Regional Transit commission, the Province and the federal government, the facility is planned to open in 2023.

 Project at a Glance

-The centre will be the first BC Transit facility in British Columbia built to achieve Leadership in Energy and Environmental Design (LEED) Gold requirements.
+- The centre will be the first BC Transit facility in British Columbia built to achieve Leadership in Energy and Environmental Design (LEED) Gold requirements.
 LEED principles outline site requirements that employ best management practices to reduce chemical use, energy, water, air pollution, solid waste, and/or runoff associated with the building site.
-The main building will include West- Coast design elements to respond to the neighbourhood character and context.
-A wash bay and fueling station will also be included.
+The main building will be located adjacent to the highway exit, the furthest possible distance from neighbouring properties.
+It will include West-Coast design elements to respond to the neighbourhood character and context.
+A wash bay and temporary fueling station will also be included.
 The entrance will be off West Burnside Road.

-Environmental protection is always a key planning principle applied to site design and operations.
+- Environmental protection is always a key planning principle applied to site design and operations.
 The development will meet or exceed all Provincial and Federal standards for environmental protection.
 Thoughtful planning in consultation with environmental professionals and local streamkeepers will ensure the environmentally sensitive features of the property, in particular, Craigflower Creek, are protected.
+A defined setback will ensure no development activity occurs within 30 metres of the Creek.

-In addition to retaining much of the existing greenspace, new landscaping will include dozens of native mature trees.
-Site fencing will be added, and boulevards and sidewalks will be improved on Watkiss Way and Burnside Road.
-New transit shelters will be introduced and opportunities to enhance the Galloping Goose Trail adjacent to the site will be pursued.
+- New landscaping will include hundreds of native trees.
+8’ site fencing will be added, and boulevards and sidewalks will be added or improved on Watkiss Way and Burnside Road.
+Two new transit shelters will be introduced: one on Watkiss Way and one on Burnside Road, and the Galloping Goose Regional Trail will be straightened, and the grade will be reduced making the trail safer and more accessible.

 - Sustainable design:

-Use the redevelopment of this site as an opportunity to repair and restore the disturbed ecology of the site, including the watershed and Craigflower Creek, and design a site and building that can achieve LEED Gold.
+Use the redevelopment of this site as an opportunity to repair and restore the ecological function of this part of the Craigflower Creek watershed, and design a site and building that can achieve LEED Gold.

 - Improved pedestrian and cycling experience: